techconative/llm-finetune/tutorials/pretrain_redpajama.md

 - [Barebones cluster](https://lightning.ai/docs/fabric/stable/guide/multi_node/barebones.html)
 - [MPI](https://lightning.ai/docs/fabric/stable/guide/multi_node/other.html)

-The [script contains several configurations and hyperparameters](https://github.com/Lightning-AI/lit-gpt/blob/main/pretrain/openwebtext.py#L23-L46) you can tweak.
+The exposes several hyperparameters you can tweak through the command line.

 For instance, `micro_batch_size` should be adjusted so the process will use the available GPU memory.
 For more tips to avoid out-of-memory issues, please also see the more detailed